Codewithowaiskhan/Cli-Simple-Calculator/README.md

-This is Code With Owais Khan Cli Simple Calculator
+This is Code With Owais Khan Simple Calculator